naddison36/btc-markets/README.md

 ### Install

 `npm install btc-markets`

+### Version 1.0.0
+This library has bee upgraded to be written in TypeScript and use promises.
+If you want the old version that used callbacks use [v0.0.10](https://github.com/naddison36/btc-markets/tree/v0.0.10).

+Other changes are:
+- Removed the Underscore dependency
+- Added static numberConverter to convert decimal numbers to BTC Markets API integers
+- Added withdrawalHistory API (still in preview so not tested)

 ### Design Principles
 - **thin** the client is just a simple wrapper to the BTC Markets API.
 There is no parameter validation as this is delegated to the BTC Market API server.
 Similarly, there is no data transformation.